specialone0007/transferCapabilitiesOfBlendganByLeveragingInterfacegan/README.md

-Check the following link for the report: https://bit.ly/3J7CXP6
+Check the following google doc link for the report: https://bit.ly/3J7CXP6